cambridge-collection/node-xslt-nailgun/README.md

 # xslt-nailgun

-A node XSLT 3.0 library without node native-code dependencies.
+A Node.js XSLT 3.0 library without Node.js native-code dependencies.

 Transformations are executed by [SAXON-HE] running in a separate JVM process.
 Nailgun is used with low per-execution overhead.
 [Nailgun] is used to achieve low per-execution overhead.